MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-r-server-interoperability.md

 ## Compare features by product

 Features provided by [Machine Learning Server](what-is-microsoft-r-server.md), [Microsoft R Client](r-client/what-is-microsoft-r-client.md), and [Microsoft R Open](https://mran.microsoft.com/open/) can be categorized as shown in this table.
 This table slices key features by components.
-Additional capability provided in R Client and Machine Learning Server is delivered via propertietary packages.
+Additional capability provided in R Client and Machine Learning Server is delivered via proprietary packages.

 <table>
     <thead>